Best Nikon D5100 SD Memory Card

 Card Speed

-Slows cards can cause a drop in the number of continuous images the Nikon D5100 can capture.
-This is because the buffer in the camera is not able to write data to the memory card quickly enough.
+A slow memory card can cause a reduction in the number of continuous photos the Nikon D5100 can take.
+This is because the camera’s buffer is not able to write data to the memory card quickly enough.

 Speed Class Rating